Skip to content

 Functionality:

-- Updates every bar based on regime analysis
+• Updates every bar based on regime analysis

-- Provides visual context for signal appearance
+• Provides visual context for event appearance

-- Independent of signal generation
+• Independent of event generation

-Relationship to Signals:
+Relationship to Events:

-- TD/WRN/CAP can appear in various regimes
+• TD/WRN/CAP can appear in various regimes

 Regime colors provide structure context.
 Individual interpretation varies.